Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 ## List of Artifacts and Traits
 - Traveler’s Garment (Dirtmouth)
 	- A small piece of clothing from a traveler who braved the wasteland beyond to reach Hallownest.
 It carries the aura of its former owner.
-	- Resilience - Increases damage based on the player’s velocity over the past 3 seconds
+	- Resilience - Increases damage based on the player’s average horizontal velocity
 - Tumbleweed (Howling Cliffs)
 	- These little weeds have been tumbling about the Howling Cliffs for as long as anyone can remember.
 Anything that touches one will become as swift as the wind itself.
 	- Windswept - Hitting an enemy increases movement speed for 5 seconds